 Saying “world wide web” is 3 times quicker than saying “www” — because “w” is 3 syllables.
 (Similarly, “Gone With the Wind” is easier than “GWTW”, once an inexplicably common “abbreviation” for the book-film.)
 Oddly, there is no two-syllable letter in the English alphabet: 25 one-syllable letters and 1 three-syllable letter.
 Suggestion: instead of six syllables for “www”, we should mimick the origin of w by multiplication and two-syllably refer to www as “sextuple-u” or, better, just “sex-u”.
 Could be the most popular abbreviation ever!

-More useful suggestion: henceforth pronounce “w” as “dub” instead of “dubelyou”.
+More useful suggestion: henceforth pronounce “w” as “dub” instead of “dubelyou” — converting the alphabet into 26 one-syllable letters.

 A novel culinary notion: if there's a food that you like but is bad for you, (then try SMELLING it while eating something else.
 This scheme works best if the something-else is itself completely tasteless.
 So, we're working at creating an edible DIO.)